-Dr. Ichinose advises patients to know two important things before selecting compression socks: the amount of compression and the size needed.
-Your health care provider will advise the compression level you need, as well as measure your leg to make sure you are fitted in a proper compression sock.
+Consider the size and amount of compression.
+Dr. Ichinose advises patients to know the size and the amount of compression you need.
+Your healthcare provider will advise you on the compression level you need, as well as measure your leg to make sure you are fitted in a proper compression sock.
 However, you can also measure yourself for compression socks.
-In the morning before swelling occurs, measure the circumference of your ankle (around your ankle), the circumference of your calf and the length of your calf (from the knee to the heel sitting with your legs at a 90 degree angle).
+In the morning before swelling occurs, measure the circumference of your ankle (around your ankle), the circumference of your calf and the length of your calf (from the knee to the heel sitting with your legs at a 90-degree angle).
 Use the sizing guide on the compression sock packaging to find the right fit for you.
-If you have any questions about the compression level appropriate for you, talk to your health care provider.
-Compression levels range from mild compression to extra firm compression:
+There are three main compression levels:

-“The amount of compression provided by a pair of socks will vary depending on the size of the leg in relationship to the size of the garment,” shares Dr. Ichinose.
+“The amount of compression provided by a pair of socks will vary depending on the size of the leg in relation to the size of the garment,” says Dr. Ichinose.
 “Patients commonly complain that the compression socks cut into their leg.
-Usually it is because a large leg was placed in a garment too small for the leg.”
+This usually happens when a large leg was placed in a garment too small for the leg.”

-When considering price, Dr. Ichinose says it is best to consider the quality first.
-“Many socks are chosen based on economics,” he adds.
+Consider quality first instead of price.
+“Many socks are chosen based on economics,” says Dr. Ichinose.
 “However, they give up quality material and workmanship in order to be economical.
 Unfortunately, many times you get what you pay for.
 There are four main companies that have been providing compression socks for decades - Juzo, Sigvaris, Medi and Jobst.
 These companies have made medical-grade compression socks for decades.
 The quality and workmanship make them high-grade.”

 Dr. Eugene Ichinose, Dr. Robert Smith and Dr. Stanley K. Zimmerman lead the Oklahoma Heart Institute Center for the Treatment of Venous Disease, treating patients with peripheral venous disease including varicose veins, deep vein thrombosis and venous insufficiency.
-To schedule an appointment, please call 918-592-0999 or click here.
+To schedule an appointment, please call 918-592-0999 or click visit our web page.